 Rejection Sensitivity in a Larger Context

 But freelancing amplifies it because the process is fast, constant, and personal.
-The difference between thriving and withdrawing often comes down to support systems.
+Access to emotional, social, and professional support systems often determines whether individuals persist or disengage.

 Building Resilience Without Losing Humanity

 Resilience is often suggested as the cure for rejection sensitivity.
-But resilience doesn’t mean becoming hard or uncaring.
+It does not require emotional detachment or reduced empathy.

 Instead, it means finding balance: caring enough to put effort into applications, but not letting rejection define self-worth.
-This balance is what allows freelancers to continue applying without burnout.
+Maintaining this balance reduces emotional exhaustion and supports sustained application activity.

 Rejection Sensitivity: A Heading for Change